-In addition to being a Synagogue, NWSS is also a vibrant Jewish Community Centre, with groups and events for many ages and interests.
+NWSS is also a vibrant Jewish community, with groups and activities for all ages and interests.

 |Aviv!||Readers’ Bloc – Book Club||Bridge Club|

 |JACS||Rosh Chodesh Women’s Group||Under 5’s|